Shreyans92/shreyans92.github.io/_posts/2020-04-12-Why-Initialization-Matters-?.md

 #### Note: This post assumes readers to have basic familiarity with eigenvalues and eigenvectors.
 *Basic Notations* :

- a) A: a random matrix whose entries are standard gaussian distributed of dimension (dxd).
+- A: a random matrix whose entries are standard gaussian distributed of dimension (dxd).
- b) x: a random gaussian vector of dimension d.
+- x: a random gaussian vector of dimension d.